studiohyperdrive/logger/README.md

 ## About us ##

 [Studio Hyperdrive](https://www.studiohyperdrive.be/) is an experienced digital development studio focussed on all things JavaScript.
 Already 18 strong.
 Based in Antwerp & Ghent!
 With a handpicked set of skills we build anything from websites to chatbots and immersive cross reality experiences.
+Feel free to contact us through our website.